2017 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Ockhi

 On November 20, the remnant energy of Tropical Storm Kirogi led to the formation of a new low-pressure area over the Gulf of Thailand.
 During the next several days, the system moved into Bay of Bengal and slowly drifted westward, but the storm was unable to organize significantly, due to unfavorable conditions.
 On November 29, the storm organized into a depression just off the southeast coast of Sri Lanka, and the IMD gave the storm the identifier BOB 07.
 Due to the storm's rapidly consolidating low level circulation center the JTWC issued a TCFA on the system, shortly before classifying it as Tropical Cyclone 03B.
 The IMD followed suite and upgraded the storm to a Deep Depression, and soon afterwards to Cyclonic Storm Ockhi.
+(Note: The name Ockhi (Bengali: অক্ষি, [ˈokʰːiˑ]) was contributed by Bangladesh and means "eye" in Bengali.)
 The storm tracked towards the west-northwest around the southern periphery of a subtropical ridge located over India.
 The storm tracked westwards, and intensified further into a Severe Cyclone Storm, early on December 1.
 Soon afterwards, Ockhi intensified further into a Very Severe Cyclonic Storm.
 On December 2, a 23 mi eye formed, prompting the JTWC to upgrade it to a Category 3-equivalent cyclone.
 But the storm had a sudden turn to the north and the northeast and interacted with a Western Disturbance and a rapid deepening trough along with strong wind shear which deteriorated the overall structure of the storm.
 It moved further north-northeastwards towards Gujarat coast and encountered cooler sea surface temperatures and dry air intrusion from the Arabian Peninsula and was last noted as a well-marked low-pressure area off the coast of Gujarat.

 As a precursor low, the system produced heavy rainfall in Sri Lanka, killing at least 13 people and displacing another 200,000.
 As a Deep Depression, the system lashed the coast of Tamil Nadu and Kerala, damaging infrastructure, and taking the lives of 72 more people in Kerala and 14 in Tamil Nadu.